AdrianaIaffa/fitness-app/README.md

 **Wireframe/Planning**<br>

-Since this was a group project, we came up with a list of things that we wanted our app to do and how we would split the workload
+Since this was a group project, we came up with a list of things that we wanted our app to do and how we would split the workload.
+We decided that as a standard we would merge every morning and every evening and we developed a pretty nice system to keep up to date with each other.
+We use slack as well as zoom to stay in touch and every morning we would have a quick stand up were we discussed what we wanted to work on on that day.

 Pages: Login/Sign-up Page: Create a profile and log in using GoogleAuth.